-New Year's Day is a family holiday, and the Lunar New Year is a three-day event in Korea.
-Most people try to return to their family homes to spend time with relatives and to honor ancestors.
+The Lunar New Year is a three-day event in Korea and New Year's Day is a family holiday.
+Most people spend time at their family homes to celebrate with relatives and to honor ancestors.
 The solar New Year is also a family day for Koreans, even for those that live in the West where it is usually more traditionally celebrated with friends.
 Even in the West, Koreans have opportunities to honor lunar New Year.
 Western cities with large populations of Asians typically have lunar new year festivities.

-Korean New Year: Traditions and Customs
+Traditions and Customs

 Korean New Year's celebrations begin with everyone wearing traditional dress (hanbok).
-Since the Korean focus is starting the New Year by reconnecting with family and ancestors, the most ceremonial ritual on New Year's Day is seh bae (a deep bow to the floor).
-Traditionally, families would begin by doing seh bae to deceased ancestors and making food and drink offerings to the spirits of ancestors (charae).
+Since the Korean focus is on starting the New Year by reconnecting with family and ancestors, the most ceremonial ritual on New Year's Day is seh bae (a deep bow to the floor).
+Traditionally, families would begin by performing seh bae to deceased ancestors and making food and drink offerings to the spirits of ancestors (charae).